Sign In

 What is the Makeup department?

-The process of transforming actors, adding that palpable authenticity to their character allows us as an audience - and the actors themselves - to fully invest in a character.
-The work of the Hair & Makeup Department can be undetectable in one film, as they eradicate blemishes, create chic hairstyles, even out skin tone, hide tattoos, and the signs of a late-night away from the camera.
+The process of transforming actors, adding that palpable authenticity to their character allows us as an audience and the actors themselves to fully invest in a character.
+The work of the Makeup Department can be undetectable in one film, as they eradicate blemishes, create perfect pore-less skin, even out skin tone, hide tattoos and the signs of a late night away from the camera.
 On other productions their artistry can be unmistakable, MUAs create supernatural beings, monsters and replicate injuries that have us squirming in our seats.

-The department works tirelessly throughout the day, from the initial application in the early hours of the morning until the last actor has their makeup removed.
-MUAs and hair stylists are rigorous in their work ethic and are permanently on standby either onset or in the makeup trailer.
-Despite the long hours and workload, the Hair & Makeup Department can be one of the most enjoyable places to work and is usually the hive of social interaction.
-Teamwork is the watchword as the department functions best when everyone is pitching in to get the job done.
+The makeup team work tirelessly through the day, from the initial application in the early hours of the morning until the last touch-ups before the camera rolls on the last shot of the day.
+MUAs are rigorous in their work ethic and are permanently on standby either onset or in the makeup room/bus.
+Despite the long hours and workload, the Makeup Department can be one of the most enjoyable places to work; teamwork is the watchword as the department functions best when everyone is pitching in to get the job done.
 It’s not uncommon to see the makeup designer or supervisor putting on a wash or cleaning their brushes.
-The Hair and Makeup Department are responsible for:
+The Makeup Department are responsible for:

-• Design and implementation of makeups for all on-camera talent.
-Every man, woman and child who appears on-camera will need a basic application of makeup or spot painting.
+• Design and implementation of makeups for all on camera talent.
+Every man, woman and child who appear on camera will need a basic application of makeup or spot painting.

 • Body makeup.
 A dedicated makeup artist will provide cover for any marks or tattoos and give the skin a beautiful finish that will register on camera.